gitkarasune/gitKarasune/README.md

 * 🌍  I'm based in Port Harcourt, Nigeria
 * ✉️  You can contact me at [sunebarikara@gmail.com](mailto:sunebarikara@gmail.com)
 * 🚀  I'm currently working on [Hotel Booking Website](https://kara-bookings.surge.sh/)
-* 🧠  I'm learning Solidity Web3.js
+* 🧠  I'm currently learning Solidity, Web3.js, and Python Programming Language
 * 🤝  I'm open to collaborating on Other drone Projects
 * ⚡  I'm a Footballer and I love sports